Multi-billion barrel potential on trend with Sangomar Field in Senegal

 The Gambia Blocks A2 and A5

 FAR expanded its West African exploration portfolio in March 2017 in the offshore Mauritania-Senegal-Guinea-Bissau Conakry Basin (MSGBC) through a farm-in deal to acquire an 80% working interest and operatorship in two highly prospective offshore blocks, A2 and A5, in The Gambia.

 Blocks A2 and A5 are adjacent to and on trend with FAR’s world class SNE oil field discovery and have significant exploration potential.

 In combination, Blocks A2 and A5 have potential to contain prospective resources in excess of one billion barrels of oil (on an unrisked, best estimate, 100% basis).

 From 1,504 km2 of modern 3D seismic data acquired in the blocks, FAR has identified large prospects similar to the ‘shelf edge’ plays FAR is targeting in Senegal.
-FAR has mapped three potentially drillable prospects and leads.
-FAR and ERIN expect to undertake 3D seismic reprocessing and interpretation during 2017 in order to mature prospects for drilling in late 2018.
+FAR has mapped four potentially drillable prospects and leads.

 The Gambia, officially the Republic of The Gambia, is the smallest country in mainland Africa and is surrounded by Senegal except for its coastline on the Atlantic Ocean.
 The Gambia is situated on either side of the Gambia River, the nation’s namesake, which flows through the centre of the country.

 For further information and up-to-date progress on FAR’s The Gambia licences, please visit the Announcements & Reports section of the Company website.